 JCC currently utilizes paraprofessionals to assist students in the classroom or in a quiet place to aid in whatever tutoring or assistance is necessary on an "as needed" basis.
 The classroom teacher is responsible for arranging the work, the materials, and the guidelines by which the paraprofessional would follow to assist the student(s).
-Paraprofessionals work on interventions with students in the Language Arts and Math areas at various times throughout the day.
+A part-time Interventionist works with students in the Language Arts and Math areas.
+She works with students one-on-one throughout the day.